Johannes King: Missionary

 King first started to preach under his own people for which King was paid by the mission.
 King was briefly granman when his brother died, but opted to be solely a preacher.
 In 1864, he was sent to the Ndyuka for a dual purpose: The Moravian Church had up to then been unable to reach the Ndyuka, and the Matawai wanted to make a peace treaty with the Ndyuka.
 In 1864, King published a book about the visit in Sranan Tongo.
 The book is hard to read, because he uses an autodidactic spelling and often confuses a with h.
 The original is archived by the Moravian Church in Zeist.

 Author

 During 1864 and 1865, King wrote and published over 1,000 pages on his visits to various tribes.
 His most important works are a 1868 book about the religions and customs of the Maroons, the 1886 Skrekiboekoe (book of horrors), which deals with his visions, and a 1886 history of the Maroons.
 King also wrote dresibuku, a medical book, but decided to keep it secret.
-The fast majority of his writing are archived by the Moravian Church in Zeist or Herrnhut.
+The vast majority of his writings are archived by the Moravian Church in Zeist or Herrnhut.